A-janjan/lxms/apps/chatfood/guideline.md

 - we should use food_search(food_name=None, restaurant_name=None)
 - approach: extract info(food name , restaurant name) from user query and send to the search function
 - the answer should be natural language.(use LLM for generating answer)

+---

+## Part 4: Food Recommendation

+This section helps users choose their favorite food based on their taste and preferences, especially when they are unsure of what they want.

+You can draw inspiration from these architectures to create a multi-step process for food recommendation:
+- **ReAct**
+- **Reflexion**
+- **Plan and Execute**

+Food recommendations are based on:
+- The model's internal knowledge
+- User inputs
+- Checking available food options

+In this section, **ChatFood** should analyze user needs, identify suitable food options, and verify their availability.
+If the recommended option is unavailable, it should provide alternative suggestions.
+Similarly, if the user does not like a recommendation, the system should offer another option.

+### Technical Tips:
+- Use **Reflexion** or **Plan and Execute** to simulate the thought process and model analysis.
+- Implement **structured outputs** to ensure the model's responses are well-organized and facilitate seamless communication between different internal system components.
+- Recommendations should primarily be based on information retrieved from existing databases.

+---